Coronavirus Impacts on Landscape Construction

 Ongoing and Delayed Projects

-While there’s not much that can be done about cancellations, here are some ideas to help increase your cash flow right now:
+While there’s not much you can do about cancellations, here’s how you can increase your cash flow:

 - Provide a discount to clients who pay upfront for future projects.

 - Cut costs by delaying hiring, marketing expenses, office renovations, etc.